The way to bio-soluble mineral wool: Regulatory aspects

 Parallel to and in addition to the legal classification, three equal criteria have been defined in Germany which evaluate fibre dusts with regard to a carcinogenic effect for the interests of occupational health and safety.
 Accordingly, mineral wool (during production, processing and placing on the market) must fulfil one of the following three criteria.
 They are laid down in the Ordinance on Hazardous Substances and the Ordinance on the Prohibition of Chemicals:

-Appendix 2 quotes the full text of Annex II No. 5 of the Hazardous Substances Ordinance.
+Appendix 2 contains the information specified in Appendix II No. 5 of the Hazardous Substances Ordinance.

 According to the documents of the Gütegemeinschaft Mineralwolle, all mineral wool used in Germany for heat or sound insulation has been tested on the basis of a biopersistence test.